a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 *Severity*: Low

-*Explanation*
-This was an oversight on our part, and so we added the ability to edit user profile workflow under the settings tab.
+*Explanation*: This was an oversight on our part, and so we added the ability to edit user profile workflow under the settings tab.

 **Incident 2**